-Figure 1 Hello Message
+Figure 1 Hello message

-Following the forwarding of the hello message, the node enters a reply forwarding state in which it will listen for other hello replies, whose structure is shown in Fig. 2.
-When it receives a hello reply from another node it places the message in a message buffer, concatenates its own ID to the end of the message, and retransmits the message.
-If the node receives a hello reply message that contains its own ID, it will not respond.
-This avoids the formation of infinite routing loops that deplete resources.
-A sequence diagram of path establishment is shown in Fig. 3.
+Following the forwarding of the hello message, the node enters a reply forwarding state in which it will listen for other hello replies, whose structure is shown in Figure 2.
+When it receives a hello reply from another node, it concatenates its own ID to the end of the message and retransmits the message.
+A node will not respond to a hello reply message that contains its own ID in order to avoid the formation of infinite routing loops that deplete resources.
+A sequence diagram of path establishment is shown in Figure 3.